photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 If your server runs out of memory, the index is frequently locked, or other system resources are running low:

 - [ ] Try [reducing the number of workers](../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml`, depending on the CPU performance and number of cores
-- [ ] Make sure [your server has at least 4 GB of swap space](docker.md#adding-swap) so that indexing doesn't cause restarts when memory usage spikes; RAW image conversion and video transcoding are especially demanding
+- [ ] Ensure that your server has [at least 4 GB of swap](docker.md#adding-swap) configured and avoid setting a [hard memory limit](../faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files
 - [ ] If you are using SQLite, switch to MariaDB, which is [better optimized for high concurrency](../faq.md#should-i-use-sqlite-mariadb-or-mysql)
 - [ ] As a last measure, you can [disable the use of TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition